 This winter warmer is so comforting.
 It is my go to at the moment!
-I have adapted the traditional chilli recipe to make it low FODMAP.
+I have adapted the traditional chilli recipe to make a low FODMAP chili recipe that’s equally delicious.
 Whilst in the elimination phase of the low FODMAP diet most people tend to avoid beans as they are high in galacto-oligosaccharides.
 However some beans do actually have low FODMAP serving sizes.
 Processing such as canning reduces the FODMAP content, as the FODMAPs leech out into the canning liquid.
-So in this recipe I have used canned pinto beans.
 It is important to remember to throw away the water and rinse the beans well under running water.
 Stick to the recommended portion and you will be able to enjoy beans without any unpleasant symptoms!

 - 1 red bell pepper, chopped finely

 - handful of chopped spring onion, dark green leaves only

 - 2 teaspoons dried oregano

 - 1/4 teaspoon cayenne pepper